Last updated October, 2018.

 note: we link to our free guide to mindfulness and meditation at the bottom of the page (no email required).

 Recently we posted a story on Facebook, and we wanted to elaborate here.

-Earlier today we posted this story on Facebook, and we wanted to elaborate on it here (by the way, if you haven't already done so, please "Like" tad on Facebook - there are over 3 years worth of posts that you might find beneficial!):
+note - if you haven't already done so, please "Like" us on Facebook - there are many years of posts you might find beneficial.